 Lori Harris, Audra Bentley, Tim Clune, and Kim Clune

-As the owner of the “very best dog” who was returned three times before finding her permanent place in this world, Lori is committed to helping the very deserving dogs of Rensselaer County find their homes too.
+As the owner of the “very best dog” who was returned three times before finding her permanent place in this world, Lori is committed to helping as many very deserving dogs to find their homes too.

-After accepting her board position and meeting the dogs, Audra returned a day later to adopt Tucker, a sweet senior boy who will live the rest of his days surrounded by more love than he’s ever known.
+After accepting her board position and meeting the dogs, Audra returned a day later to adopt Tucker, a sweet senior boy who will live the rest of his days immersed in more love than he’s ever known.
 Audra’s commitment to this dog and our organization offers that same hope for all Dog House Adoptions’ dogs.

 Tim Clune, a public interest lawyer by day, was a founding member and dog adoption chairperson of a local rescue in his off time, placing over 500 dogs during his 15 year tenure.
 After a brief hiatus, Tim enthusiastically returned to the world of rescue as Board President of Dog House Adoptions, serving during the organization’s first year.

 Originally from downstate, Tim has proudly called Rensselaer County home for more than 20 years and looks forward to addressing the unmet needs of stray dogs in his own back yard and for all dogs who cross his path.